 Okay, then, onto the gear.
 I’ve listed these in the order that I’d recommend to someone building out a collection of lenses from scratch.
 If you had all these in your bag I dare say I think you’d be well equipped for just about anything (Zombie apocalypse excluded).

-5 Best Lenses for Shooting Video with a Canon DSLR
+5 Best Lenses for Shooting Video with a Canon Camera

 A great all-rounder.
 New to video, and want to buy just one lens to get started?
-This is the one.
-Canon introduced auto-focus for DSLR last year with the revolutionary 70D.
-Called “dual pixel” you can touch the LCD of the 70D and the camera will automatically focus on a subject, even as it moves – just like a camcorder.
+This Canon lens is the one.
+With Canon’s “Dual Pixel” AF you can touch the LCD of your Canon and the camera will automatically focus and track a subject, even as it moves — just like a camcorder.
 It works brilliantly.
-This lens which Canon introduced in 2013 features STM (Stepper Motor) which means it focuses with minimal to no noise.
+Canon regularly updates this lens and this is the latest version with USM (Ultrasonic Motor) for super quiet focusing.
 That’s great, because with this lens you don’t have to worry about the camera’s microphone picking up unwanted sounds.
 I’ve been shooting most recent Stark Insider videos using this one, and it’s never let me down.
 Keep in mind this lens is best for scenes with good lighting or outdoors.

-Most of this video Wrong’s What I Do Best was shot using the 18-135mm (for a couple of the shots of San Francisco I used the Sigma mentioned below).
+Most of this video Wrong’s What I Do Best was shot using the 24-105mm (for a couple of the shots of San Francisco I used the Sigma mentioned below and also an 18-135mm for some wide shots).

-Canon makes 3 50mm lenses.
-I like the cheapest the best.
+Canon makes three 50mm lenses.
+I like the cheapest Nifty-Fifty the best.
 At only $110 this is an amazing deal.
-For that you get quality glass that belies its price that works wonders in low light thanks to its speed (1.8).
+For that you get quality glass that belies its price that works wonders in low light thanks to its speed (f/1.8).
 IS is absent so you’ll need a (very) steady hand or (preferred) a rig.
 Still, I’ve managed to capture filmic like footage handheld with this beauty.
-Thanks to it glorious bokeh (the unfocused area of the frame) you might just be blown away by the results.
-The craziest lens deal of all time.
+Thanks to its glorious bokeh (the unfocused area of the frame) you might just be blown away by the results.
+The craziest lens deal of all time!

-Sigma set the camera world ablaze with this new lens.
-All you could hear anyone talk about in 2013, especially those into DSLR video, was that new Sigma lens… and its incredible sharpness and overall performance (rivaling that of glass costing two- to three-times as much).
+Sigma set the camera world ablaze with this lens.
+All you could hear anyone talk about in recent years, especially those into video, was that Sigma lens… and its incredible sharpness and overall performance (rivaling that of glass costing two- to three-times as much).
 Many even suggest that because this lens is so good that it is in essence three primes in one: 18, 24, and 35mm.
 In fact that’s exactly how I treat it.
 With the above mentioned three lenses I’m covered for image stabilized zoom from 18-105mm, have a sharp 50mm, and cinema 85mm for artistic stuff.
-This Sigma give me wider angles and superb low-light performance (F1.8).
+This Sigma give me wider angles and superb low-light performance (f/1.8).
 An instant classic.

 Again, no image stabilization.
 Keep that in mind.

-Still, I shot this artsy (okay, quirky) short A GIFT FROM ME TO YOU video on it handheld, using modest warp stabilizer here and there in Premiere CC.
+Still, I shot this artsy (okay, quirky) short A GIFT FROM ME TO YOU video on the Sigma 18-35mm handheld, using modest warp stabilizer here and there in Adobe Premiere Pro.

 VIDEO EXAMPLE: A Gift From Me To You